 In 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This standard is intended to improve financial reporting about leasing transactions.
 Amongst other changes, the standard will require both operating and capital leases to be recognized on the balance sheet and require incremental disclosures around the amount, timing and uncertainty of cash flows arising from leases.
-This standard is effective for the Company's 2019 fiscal year however early adoption of the standard is permitted.
-Based on the Company's current leases, the impact of this standard is not expected to have a significant impact on the consolidated financial statements.
-As events could change this impact, the Company will continue to assess the potential impact of this standard.
+This standard was adopted January 1, 2019.
+Based on the Company's current leases, the impact of this standard is does not have a material impact on the consolidated financial statements.